ixiao1005/V-CL/README.md

 * body movement;
 * MediaPipe detection validity.

-The detailed definitions and calculations are provided in the accompanying manuscript.
+The detailed definitions and calculations are provided in our manuscript.

 The aggregation script calculates statistics including: